Would you like an attorney or judge to come speak to your classroom about their profession? Topics discussed are:

 - Requirements to becoming a lawyer and Judge

 - What other law related professions are there?

 This program offers attorneys and judges to speak to your students on a wide variety of topics that covers historical law, professionally related laws, legalities around current issues, and miscellaneous legal topics.
 A list of topics for which we have speakers and more information on how to participate in this program is available here.

 Colorado Bar Association High School Mock Trial Program

 Since 1985, the Colorado Bar Association (CBA) has proudly sponsored the CBA High School Mock Trial Program.
 This program is funded by the CBA Litigation Section and the Colorado Bar Foundation.
 This educational program is one of more than forty-five educational programs in Colorado and is one of the leading and most respected programs in the country.

 The Denver Bar Association recruits volunteers into your classroom for Constitution Day.
 We celebrate this national holiday on September 17th.
 The DBA would be happy to recruit an attorney in your classroom the week of September 17th.
 This day is an American federal holiday that recognizes the ratification of the United States Constitution which was signed in 1787.
 A DBA volunteer will speak about the constitution and pass out pocket constitutions to your students.
-If interested in having a speaker please contact the Denver Bar Association Public Legal Education Department at 303-860-1115
+If you are interested in having a Constitution Day speaker, please contact Ashley Staab.